KaitaiD/Capstone-Project-1/README.md

 4. passenger_count: The number of passengers on taxi
 5. trip_distance: The total length of the journey (km)
 6. pickup_longitude/pickup_latitude: The location (or coordinate) of the pickup position
+7. dropoff_longitude/dropoff_latitude: The location (or coordinate) of the dropoff position